yaronpri/AutoUpdate-GitHubIPAllowList-Fabric/README.md

 ![alt text](img/fabric-ip-allow-list.png)

 ## GitHub side - IP Allow List configuration
-IP Allow list configure to be set on GitHub side
+This solution is working in case your GitHub Enterprise Cloud - IP Allow list configure to be set on GitHub side as shown here:
 ![alt text](img/configuration.png)

 ## How the solution works
 Based on scheduled interval the docker container will perform:
 1. Get the updated list of Fabric outbound IP for the request region (tag name: PowerBI.X)
 1. Connect to GitHub Enterprise Cloud instance and find which IPs need to be added / deleted / unchanged using GraphQL Github API
-1. Add / Delete the IPs
+1. Call GraphQL GitHub API to Add / Delete the IP allow list

 ### Prerequisites